alam-r7/LE_Load_Test/README.md

 Requirements:
-The only thing you need to do is grab a log token, and set the tokens in the python scripts.\n AWS - CentOS/AMI/RHEL t2.medium instance
+The only thing you need to do is grab a log token, and set the tokens in the python scripts.

+AWS - CentOS/AMI/RHEL t2.medium instance

 Cronjobs in sudo crontab -e: